eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     emitted.
 Additionally it is emitted initially once for each matched unit.
 This allows you to easily monitor and get the current state in a race-free way without missing any changes.

-  * `UnitNew(s node, s unit)`
+  * UnitNew(s node, s unit, s reason)

-    Emitted when a new unit is created, for example when a service is started.
+    Emitted when a new unit is loaded by systemd, for example when a service is started (reason=real), or if hirte learns of an already loaded unit (reason=virtual).

+    The later can happen for two reasons, either hirte knows already that the unit is loaded.
+Or, at a later time a new agent connects for a previously offline node and the unit was already running on the node.

   * `UnitRemove(s node, s unit)`